MichaelTamaki/michaeltamaki.github.io/README.md

+# Michael Tamaki Personal Website
-Michael's personal blog for posts about programming experiences, personal projects, and sometimes life.
-Jekyll is used for easy integration with Github Pages.
+The website serves as a personal branding tool to give more details of the projects and experiences that I've been a part of.
+The blog is powered by Jekyll, which allows for easy integration with Github Pages.
 - Start a local development server: `jekyll serve`
 - Build html pages from markdown posts: `jekyll build`